 By Harish V. Nair

-NEW DELHI: SC admits common man is being ignored as high-profile cases get priority in courts.
+: SC admits common man is being ignored as high-profile cases get priority in courts.
 SPEEDY trial in cases involving rich and powerful accused has perturbed not only the common people but also the apex judicial body of the country.

 The Supreme Court through a series of observations recently admitted that Indian judiciary was ignoring the common man while giving priority to rich, powerful and influential people in hearing cases and some serious introspection was called for in this regard.